shaneknapp/docs/content/admin/new_hub.md

 Choose the hub name, which is typically the name of the institution joining our community.
 It may also include the name of a course or department.
-This is a permanant name, so be sure to check with the instructor and/or department before proceeding.
+This is a permanent name, so be sure to check with the instructor and/or department before proceeding.
 The name should be all lowercase, and can include letters, numbers, and hyphens.
 The name should not include any spaces or special characters.
 The name should be unique within the CAL-ICOR